Dropd3ad/Dropd3ad/README.md

 #

 <p align="center">
-  <strong><code>DROPD3ADS Dayz Modz + CODE DEVELOPMENT (Developer/Modder/Server-Admin) </code></strong>
+  <strong><code>DROPD3ADS Dayz Modz + CODE DEVELOPMENT © (Developer/Modder/Server-Admin) </code></strong>
   <br>
   <br>
-  <strong>This person is just another nerd who gets lost in code daily down each Rabit Hole Life sends my way.
+  <strong>This fool is just another nerd who gets lost in code daily.
 Every project is planned, developed and tested as thoroughly as possible from the ground up.
-I use the skills Gained through years of Modding and Coding to Create + Test All My Code MYSELF.</strong>
+I use the skills Gained through years of Modding and Coding to Create + Test All My Code MYSELF.
+One Man Army, Ready For Warfare.</strong>
 </p>

    <p align="center">